 - ensuring that all gates and doors to the pool area and surrounding grounds are kept securely closed and locked when not in use

-- ensuring items such as pot plants, chairs, boxes and play equipment that could be used to climb the barrier are not left within 1.2 metres
+- ensuring items such as pot plants, chairs, boxes and play equipment or any items that could be used to climb r are not left within 1.2 metres of the barrier

 - the care and maintenance of the pool including the purchasing of chemicals, filters and other equipment

 - ensuring all latches on the access gates and doors of the safety barrier are in good working order, and if found to be faulty, are reported immediately to the Maintenance Line on 139 DHA (139 342).